 Ultrasonic Sensor HC-SR04 The Ultrasonic Sensor detects the distance of the closest object in front of the sensor (from 3 cm up to 400 cm).
 It works by sending out a burst of ultrasound and listening for the echo when it bounces off an object.
 [2] The ultrasonic sensor measures the time it takes for the ultrasound to bounce off the nearest object.
-Using this information, we can find the distance between the ultrasonic sensor and the ground using the formula Distance = Speed of Sound*Time/2
+Using this information, we can find the distance between the ultrasonic sensor and the ground using the formula

 Passive Buzzer The buzzer produces a sound of varying pitch when a current is passed through it.
-It is used to indicate when the user can begin pushups and counts pushups
+It is used to indicate when the user can begin push-ups and counts push-ups

 Liquid Crystal Display (LCD) The LCD displays the number of pushups done

 Flex Sensor This flex sensor is a variable resistor like no other.
 The resistance of the flex sensor increases as the body of the component bends.
 [3] By measuring the current that flows through the flex sensor, Arduino can measure the degree of how bent the flex sensor is.
-This is used to check whether the user’s back is straight when doing push ups.
+This is used to check whether the user’s back is straightened when doing push ups.

 Light Emitting Diode (LED) Light is emitted when current passes through it in a forward-bias.
 Photons are given off as electrons move from the n-type to the p-type.
 As the electrons finish moving, photons are given off.
-The LED is used to indicate that the user is ready to do pushups.
+The LED is used to indicate that the user is ready to do push-ups.

-Figure I Circuit Diagram
+Figure I Circuit Diagram All the components are connected to the Arduino Uno

-Figure II Schematics
+Figure II Schematics of the full diagram The wiring for the push-up counter is shown above, including input and output pins

-Figure III Logic Tree
+Figure III Logic Tree, a skeleton of the code behind the push-up counter

 Arduino Program The process in which the counter measures a pushup can be divided into 3 stages: Setup, ‘Down’ Phase, ‘Up’ Phase.

-In the setup phase, the Pushup Exercise Counter has a delay of 5 seconds for the user to get ready.
+In the setup phase, the Push-up Exercise Counter has a delay of 5 seconds for the user to get ready.
 The ultrasonic sensor located on the user’s chest will then record the average initial distance (of 99 readings) between the user’s chest and the ground.
 When the initial distance is determined, the buzzer will beep twice, and the LED will light up.

+(add a picture of the ultrasound sensor and flex sensor here with description.
+I think that will complement well with the original description here.
+Your examiner should find this section must easier to read this way.)

-In the ‘Down’ Phase, the Pushup Exercise Counter actively checks for the distance between the user’s chest and the ground.
-If the distance if measured to be under 6cm, it will then check whether the user’s back is straight.
+In the ‘Down’ Phase, the Push-up Exercise Counter actively checks for the distance between the user’s chest and the ground.
+If the distance if measured to be under 6-cm, it will then check whether the user’s back is straight.
 If both conditions are met, the user is recognized to have his arm bent to a satisfactory extent and should extend his arms next.

-In the ‘Up’ Phase, the Pushup Exercise Counter actively checks whether the distance between the user’s chest and the ground has returned to his initial position.
-If the user has reached the initial position, he/she is considered to have done 1 successful pushup and the buzzer will beep once.
-The LCD will update his current Pushups.
+In the ‘Up’ Phase, the Push-up Exercise Counter actively checks whether the distance between the user’s chest and the ground has returned to his initial position.
+If the user has reached the initial position, he/she is considered to have done one successful push-up and the buzzer will beep once.
+The LCD will update his current Push-ups.

-The Pushup Exercise Counter automatically stops when it recognizes that the user is standing up.
+The Push-up Exercise Counter automatically stops when it recognizes that the user is standing up.
 This is done by recording for consistent high readings from the ultrasonic sensor.

 RESULTS & DISCUSSION